 The third line is registering a new namespace named local and which is implemented by FileSystemCommands class.

-Command Registry

-A command registry object is the materialization of a namespace.
-It must extend the abstract class org.nuxeo.shell.CommandRegi stry in your install method but this is too intrusive since it may override some other namespace that also want to be the default one.
+1 Command Registry A command registry object is the materialization of a namespace.
+It must extend the abstract class org.nuxeo.shell.CommandRegistry Stry shell.setActiveRegistry("myNamespaceName");

 To activate a namespace at shell startup you can use: